 The accuracy of our 3d models is achieved by using as many close-up photographs or drawings as possible.

 This allows us to go into fine detail and maximise the quality of the finished article.

 The Achilles commission opposite was an exciting challenge which took us 3 weeks to complete using photographs.

 It is based on a real Hyde Park statue of Achilles of a total of 36ft high.
 Our model was a mere 15cm high.

-We are one of a very select few with the ability to create copies of animals and pets into a piece of jewellery either by scanning an existing object or by copying an image, drawings or object.
+We are one of a very select few with the ability to create copies of inanimate objects, animals, pets and other natural forms into a piece of jewellery either by scanning an existing object or by copying an image, drawings or object.

 With years of experience as a specialist wax carver, the move into digital modelling when the technology became available came very naturally to us.

 We can create really small intricate carvings in our 3d sculpting service.
 Having the piece in digital format means that it can be easily changed, replicated and produced in different sizes.

 After the 3d model is completed, we can either print it on on of our 3D printers or mill it into wax carving wax which can be finished by hand using normal sculpting tools.

 Our sculptures have been incorporated into all sorts of objets d’art including bottle openers, umbrella handles, trophies and chess sets.